Reasons to choose UK publishing

 1. THE UK OFFERS SCALE, EXPERIENCE AND FLEXIBILITY

-The UK has a vibrant publishing sector covering books, electronic publishing, newspapers and magazines.
+The UK has a vibrant publishing sector covering books, electronic publishing, journals, newspapers and magazines.
 The UK book publishing sector is one of the most successful in terms of the breadth, depth and quality of the content it publishes and the multiple ways in which it brings content to market.

 The country has the second-largest book publishing sector in europe, according to the Federation of European Publishers.
 According to Nielsen Book, there were 173,000 new and revised titles published in the UK in 2015.
 The UK's customer publishing industry, which operates across print, web and other digital media, is the most developed in the world.
 (Source: Content Market Assocation)

 The UK newspaper sector is a global leader in news media and carries influence both through the power of its journalism and the commercial opportunities it offers to advertisers.
 The rise of readership using digital media has been well documented but industry analysts are increasingly pointing towards the engagement readers have with the printed newspaper as an important resource for advertisers which may have been overlooked in recent years.

 2. UK PUBLISHING IS AN INTERNATIONAL SUCCESS

 Over 54 per cent of UK book sales are from exports of physical books outside the UK (Source: The Publishers Association).

 The UK's magazine sector is one of the most competitive and vibrant in the world, and has historically been strong at launching brands such as The Economist and FHM that have gone on to international success.